 Below I’ve charted out the best times of the year to see the most requested wildlife in Jackson Hole, Wyoming and Grand Teton National Park.
 Below the chart, I’ve described the reasoning for those times of the year, as well as areas that those particular animals frequently are seen.
 Keep in mind that nature works on its own schedule, so even though a box might be marked as red (not a good time to see it) you can still see it.

 Please don’t ask me for specific updates on certain animals.
 As you can probably imagine, it would begin to take up quite a bit of my time.
-If you’re interested in having me guide a tour to help you find some wildlife, I can be hired through Jackson Hole Wildlife Safaris.
-You can get in touch with them and just specify that you’d like me to be your guide.
-We stay up-to-date on wildlife sightings and scour the park for the best opportunities, so if you’re striking out or want to take the guess work out, give them a call and I’d be happy to show you around.
+If you’re interested in having me help you find some wildlife, I can be hired by booking a private photography master class with me.
+I stay up-to-date on wildlife sightings and scour the park for the best opportunities, so if you’re striking out or want to take the guess work out, give me a call or fill out the form online and I’d be happy to show you around.

 Green signifies the best times to see animals, while red is when it’s a little harder.

 Bald Eagles can be found year-round in both Jackson Hole and Grand Teton National Park, but sometimes spotting them can be tricky.
 They have been easier to spot in winter, but they’re often seen around water in the summer as well, particularly around Oxbow Bend.
 Many people are fixed on looking at the ground for bigger animals and as a result, often drive right by many birds, bald eagles being one of them.
 Keep your eyes on the trees as well!